Gum Disease Therapy FAQ

 - Preventing gum disease

 - How do you treat periodontal disease?

-- How do you maintain or control periodontal disease long term?
+- How do you control periodontal disease long term?

 - Why might a bite-adjustment be recommended?